tree-bro/StockValueCalculator/README.md

+# StockValueCalculation
-This is a simple program to calculate the inner value for a stock after taking some commonly seen operations into consideration.
+This is a windows form application for calculating stock inner value

+The python script for calculation has been moved to the sub folder.